ioccc-src/winner/next/guidelines.md

 # ANNOUNCEMENT OF WINNERS:

-The judges will toot initial announcement of who won, the name of their award, and a very brief description of the winning entry from the [@IOCCC Mastodon account](https://fosstodon.org/@ioccc).
+The judges will toot initial announcement of who won, the name of their award, and a very brief description of the winning submission from the [@IOCCC Mastodon account](https://fosstodon.org/@ioccc).
 You should follow us on Mastodon and refresh the page (even if you do follow us) as unless you are mentioned you will not get a notification.